elliot-rivers/caz-notifier/README.md

     * mostly i couldn't figure out cookies
 * I probably don't cover every edge-case for error handling
 * no tests
+* no gemspec
+* no rake anything nor other perhaps canonical infrastructure

 submit a PR if you have issues